borbxr/borbxr/README.md

 ### Hi there👋, I'm Brahian.

-I am a passionate Computer Scientist and Software Engineer starting a career Technology.
+I am a passionate Computer Scientist and Software Engineer starting a career in Technology.
 I plan to use this repo to share my projects, improve and advance my coding skills, connect with people, and build a portafolio.